microsoft/vscode-edge-debug2/README.md

 A VS Code extension to debug your JavaScript code in the Microsoft Edge browser.
 This is also used to enable JavaScript debugging inside Edge browser when launched from ASP.Net Projects in Visual Studio.

-Note: Edge debugging via [Edge DevTools Protocol](https://docs.microsoft.com/en-us/microsoft-edge/devtools-protocol/) is currently supported on [Windows Insider Preview](https://insider.windows.com/en-us/getting-started/) builds only.
+Note: To see if your Windows version supports Edge debugging via Edge DevTools Protocol, please refer [here](https://docs.microsoft.com/en-us/microsoft-edge/devtools-protocol/).

 **Supported features**
 * Setting breakpoints, including in source files when source maps are enabled
-* Stepping, including with the buttons on the Edge page
+* Stepping through the code
 * The Locals pane
 * Debugging eval scripts, script tags, and scripts that are added dynamically
 * Watches